daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## blog list step 5: helper function and unit test, step 3

 Define a new favoriteBlog function that receives a list of blogs as a parameter.
 The function finds out which blog has most likes.
 If there are many top favorites, it is enough to return one of them.

+## blog list step 6: helper function and unit test, step 4

+Define a function called mostBlogs that receives an array of blogs as a parameter.
+The function returns the author who has the largest amount of blogs